 - The State Board of Examiners of Architects from 1980-90

 - Univ. of Colorado School of Architecture & Planning

 - Institute of International Education Board of Trustees

 - University of Colorado, Boulder

 - 2002 President, AIA Colorado

 In 1999 Ingraham received an honorary doctorate from the University of Colorado.
 In 1976 she co-founded the Colorado Women’s Forum and became an active member of the International Women’s Forum.
-Ingraham has travelled and lectured internationally.
-Her award winning work has been widely published.
+Ingraham has traveled and lectured internationally.
+Her award-winning work has been widely published.